KilianKlaiber/shopping_list/README.md

 # shopping_list

-## Create a shopping list from user entries and automatically calculate the price for the producs.
+## Create a shopping list from user entries and automatically calculate the price for the products.
 Forward the shopping list to the user.